Tobie Koch Obituary (2020) - News Tribune

 Tobie spent a lot of time with her friends, whether it was mud-bogging, kayaking, sitting by the fire or just hanging out.

-Tobie is survived by her mother Deborah Lynn Koch of Henry; three children, Kyle L. Richardson of Henry, Brianna L. Richardson of Sparland and Noah A. Koch of Henry; two sisters, Randi Lynn Durell of Peoria Heights, Hollie Lynn (Bill Fountain) Koch of Henry; three half-siblings, Steven (Tina) Koch of Spring Valley, Dawn Koch of Mayfield, Ky., and Shannon (Mark) Hellebrandt of Symson, Ky.; uncle, Randy (Andrea) Ault of Princeville; aunt, Monica Koehler of Peoria; nieces, nephews, cousins; and her godmother, Eleanor Greathouse of Granville.
+Tobie is survived by her mother Deborah Lynn Koch of Henry; three children, Kyle L. Richardson of Henry, Brianna L. Richardson of Sparland and Noah A. Koch of Henry; two sisters, Randie Lynn Durell of Peoria Heights, Hollie Lynn (Bill Fountain) Koch of Henry; three half-siblings, Steven (Tina) Koch of Spring Valley, Dawn Koch of Mayfield, AZ., and Shannon (Mark) Hellebrandt of Symsonia, Ky.; uncle, Randy (Andrea) Ault of Princeville; aunt, Monica Koehler of Peoria; nieces, nephews, cousins; and her godmother, Eleanor Greathouse of Granville.

 Tobie was preceded in death by her father, William J. Koch; maternal grandparents, Donald and Doris Fulton and Oliver (Ducky) Ault Jr.; paternal grandparents, Raymond and Jean Koch; and her godfather, Terry Thone.